RESEARCH STARTER

 Overview

 The company was established in 2012, while cryptocurrencies and cryptocurrency trading were in their infancies.
-It was co-founded by entrepreneur Brian Armstrong and investor Fred Ersham.
-Armstrong continued to serve as Coinbase’s chief executive officer (CEO) through the 2020s.
+It was co-founded by entrepreneur Brian Armstrong and investor Fred Ehrsam.
+Armstrong continued to serve as Coinbase’s chief executive officer (CEO) during the 2020s.
 Ersham remained on the Coinbase board of directors but expanded his business interests to become a managing partner of Paradigm, an investment firm focused on the cryptocurrency sector.

 History